 What should happen:

-Unless you were lucky enough to score a first round knockout, you will likely have bruised shins and thighs at the very least, possibly a black/swollen eye or broken nose, and possibly even a facial wound that requires stitches.
-This is an important time to start treating your injuries.
+Unless you were lucky enough to score a first-round knockout, you will likely have bruised shins and thighs at the very least, possibly a black/swollen eye or broken nose, and possibly even a facial wound that requires stitches.
+It is an important time to start treating your injuries as soon as the fight is finished.
 Your legs should be elevated, with ice on any haematomas (bruises/corks).
-While this is happening, the doctor should give you a check up to see that you haven’t sustained any injuries, and will stitch you up if you received any cuts.
-This is a good time to rehydrate and replace the electrolytes in your body that you no doubt lost during the fight to ensure you have the best possible post fight recovery.
+While this is happening, the doctor should give you a check-up to see that you haven’t sustained any injuries, and will stitch you up if you received any cuts.
+This is a good time to rehydrate and replace the electrolytes in your body that you no doubt lost during the fight to ensure you have the best possible post-fight recovery.